Laonikos profile picture - playing the shakuhachi wearing a blue jumper

 BIO

-You can drop me a message on Instagram, Twitter, Facebook - I'm @laonikoss pretty much everywhere.
+You can find me on Instagram, Bluesky, Facebook - I'm @laonikos or @laonikoss pretty much everywhere.
+For my arts leadership and organisational development work, visit my LinkedIn profile.

 LOESS